Treatment for Prostate Cancer with MRI-Guided Focal TULSA-PRO

-The world’s first focal TULSA-PRO treatment of the prostate was carried out at the ALTA Klinik.
+The world’s first minimally invasive TULSA-PRO resection of the prostate was carried out at the ALTA Klinik in March 2017.
+Since then, the ALTA Klinik has treated about 300 patients with TULSA-PRO.

-- MRI-Guided Focal TULSA-PRO Treatment for Prostate Cancer
+- Treatment for Prostate Cancer with MRI-Guided Focal TULSA-PRO

 - The Advantages of TULSA-PRO